Septima/qgis-hillshaderenderer/README.md

 To run the proof of concept code:

+1. Make shure the Python module `numpy` is installed
-1. Open QGIS and load DEM raster data
+2. Open QGIS and load DEM raster data
-2. Make the DEM layer active (click it in the legend).
+3. Make the DEM layer active (click it in the legend).
 Apply any color rendering and resampling options you want to work for the hillshade using the styling dialog.
-3. Run the [python code](hillshaderenderer.py) for instance by using the built in editor in the python console.
+4. Run the [python code](hillshaderenderer.py) for instance by using the built in editor in the python console.

 ## Limitations